Oldsmobile 442: Sixth generation

-The 4-4-2 option was revived on the Quad 4-4-2 front-wheel drive 1990–1991 Cutlass Calais.
+The 442 option was revived on the Quad 442 front-wheel drive 1990–1991 Cutlass Calais.
 This model used a 2.3 L LG0 Quad-4 four-cylinder engine with four valves per cylinder and two camshafts.
 The engine was tuned with higher output camshafts which produced more top end power at the expense of idle quality.
 It used a single exhaust with a dual tipped muffler and produced 180 hp with a five-speed manual transmission.

-This version of the 4-4-2 also played upon the "W-30" option code used in past versions of the 4-4-2, the exception being that this model used the option code "W-40".
-A low production, late 1991 model year version used the option code "W-41"; the key differences of the "W-41" package were a 190 hp engine with a differently geared five-speed transmission.
+This version of the 442 also played upon the "W-30" option code used in past versions of the 442, the exception being that this model used the option code "W-40".
+A low production, late 1991 model year version used the option code "W-41"; the key differences of the "W-41" package were a 190 hp engine with a differently geared five-speed transmission, plus silver striping and lettering on the body side molding in place of the W-40's gold.

-This 4-4-2 model lasted just two years.
+This 442 model lasted just two years.